 Let’s meet Northwest’s Honeybee Experts:

 Curt has been with Northwest since 2010, with his last 3 years working as the Quality Assurance Trainer and Inspector with our Learning and Technical Services team.
 Curt currently keeps his own honeybees, so he has extensive knowledge in making sure they are properly cared for.
-More recently, Curt has been certified as a Master Beekeeper and has also received a newly required license for the State of Georgia that allows him to safely remove honeybee colonies that are in any structure or home.
+More recently, Curt is a Certified Beekeeper and has also received a newly required license for the State of Georgia that allows him to safely remove honeybee colonies that are in any structure or home.

 Curt believes that it’s important to ensure the success of honeybees while also educating our customers and teammates on the importance of these pollinators.
 He continues to strive for Northwest to be the go-to for honeybee relocation services in the state of Georgia.